You lookin' for the best food for hair growth? GOOD! Because...

 Lentils are an excellent food for hair growth because they’re super-rich in folic acid.

-Folate is also known as folacin or vitamin B9, and it occurs naturally in a variety of food sources -- especially in dark leafy greens like spinach and in certain meats, like beef and chicken liver.
+Folate is also known as folacin or vitamin B9, and these hair growth vitamins occur naturally in a variety of food sources -- especially in dark leafy greens like spinach and in certain meats, like beef and chicken liver.

 Folic acid helps your body make red blood cells.
 Those red blood cells bring oxygen to your skin and scalp.
 The hair follicles rely on that oxygen to function properly, and without it, they have a much harder time producing keratin, which is the building block of hair.